nickassafkirk/Cartel-Coffee/README.md

 * Bug: Footer content overlapping on smaller screen sizes.
 Third column is hidden on small screensizes and other column items were not occupying the space left behind.
   Fix: Used bootstrap flex and justify-content properties to control how content is aligned across screensizes.

+* Bug: Footer Li items offset and displaying content out of screen.
+  Fix: Removed default left padding on unordered lists to ensure desired content spacing for footer list items.

 #### Remaining Bugs To Be Fixed

-* Bug: Button placement on shop category homepage tiles not scaling correctly on smaller screensizes
+* Bug: Button placement on shop category homepage tiles not scaling correctly on mobile on IOS.

 * Bug: Margin left in shop category tiles appears to be offset to the left.